huit/AWS-LoggingAndMonitoring/README.md

 AWS-LoggingAndMonitoring
 ========================

-This repository holds code and documentation related to the setup of Splunk, Tripwire, Cloudwatch, Nagios, etc.
+This repository holds some base code and documentation related to the integration of Nagios and CloudWatch.

-The complete codebase of Nagios-and-CloudWatch integration (as used in HUIT Prod monitoring) is:
+The complete codebase of Nagios-and-CloudWatch integration (as used in HUIT Prod monitoring) is: https://github.com/HUIT-Cloud-Services/monitoring-automation

-https://github.com/HUIT-Cloud-Services/monitoring-automation